 Control of temperature is important because it influences the rate of degradation.
-Specimen exposure temperature is precisely controlled in the Q-SUN Xe-2 tester using black panel and chamber air temperature sensors.
-The black panel temperature can be set at any point between 35ºC and 105ºC, depending upon whether the black panel is insulated or uninsulated, irradiance level, filter type, lamp age, chamber air temperature and ambient room temperature.
+Specimen exposure temperature is precisely controlled in the Q-SUN Xe-1 tester using a black panel temperature sensor.
+The temperature can be set at any point between 35ºC and 103ºC, depending upon whether the sensor is insulated or uninsulated, irradiance level, filter type, lamp age and ambient room temperature.
 Black panel temperature control is standard on the Xe-1 tester, or you can substitute chamber air temperature control as an option.
 See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.

 SOLAR EYE Irradiance Control

-The SOLAR EYE Irradiance Control System constantly monitors and controls lamp output to assure precise light exposure and to maximize repeatability and reproducibility of test results.
-Irradiance control is available at 340nm or 300-400nm TUV (Total UV).
+The SOLAR EYE irradiance control system constantly monitors and controls lamp output.
+This assures precise light exposure and maximizes reproducibility of test results.
+Irradiance control is available at 340nm, 420nm or TUV (Total UV).
 See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.

-Outdoor moisture attack is simulated via an optional pure water spray in the Xe-2 tester.
-A spray nozzle located in the top of the chamber can be programmed to operate during either the dark or light cycle.
-Note that purified water is required for proper operation of the water spray and RH features in the Xe-2 tester.
-See LX-5046 – Q-SUN Specification Bulletin.
+Outdoor moisture attack is simulated via an optional pure water spray in the Xe-1 tester.
+Two spray nozzles are located in the top of the chamber.
+Spray can be programmed to operate during either the dark or light cycle.
+Note that purified water is required for proper operation of the Xe-1 with water spray.
+See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.

 Controls & Optional Software

-The Dual Touchscreen Display (Xe-1-CE, Xe-1-SE, Xe-1-SCE, Xe-1-WE) is designed to be both functional and easy to use, the Q-SUN main controller features dual, full-color touchscreen displays and can be programmed in five user-selectable languages (English, French, Spanish, Italian or German) and includes complete self-diagnostic error checking.
-The controller constantly monitors the status and performance of all systems.
-It also displays simple warning messages, routine service reminders as needed.
+The Dual Touchscreen Display (Xe-1-CE, Xe-1-SE, Xe-1-SCE, Xe-1-WE) is designed to be both functional and easy-to-use, the Q-SUN main controller features dual, full-color touchscreen displays and can be programmed in eight user-selectable languages (English, French, Spanish, Italian, German, Chinese, Korean, and Japanese).
+This system includes complete self-diagnostic error checking, constantly monitoring the status and performance of all systems.
+It also displays tester error messages and routine service reminders as needed.
 The multicolor LED status indicator light updates users on the tester’s operational state at a glance.

-The Q-SUN Xe-2 tester’s xenon arc lamp produces the most realistic reproduction of full spectrum sunlight including ultraviolet, visible light and infrared radiation.
-For some materials, exposure to the full spectrum is necessary to provide an accurate simulation, especially when testing for color change and lightfastness.
+The Q-SUN Xe-1 tester’s xenon arc lamps produce the most realistic reproduction of full spectrum sunlight including ultraviolet, visible light and infrared radiation.
+For many materials, exposure to the full spectrum is necessary to provide an accurate simulation, especially when testing for color change and lightfastness.
 See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.

 Standard and “Plus” Lamps

 Changing the Xe-1 lamp is quick and easy – it is easily accessible from the front of the tester.
 Replacement only requires the user to disconnect a simple plug connection, release two set screws, and remove the lamp housing.
 See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.
 See LX-5000 – Q-SUN Xe-1, Xe-2 & Xe-3 Brochure.